Homoliber/Alert-History/README.md

 @SiteName=NULL,
 @myUID={{id}}

-Sample query to retrieve the count of alerts, change the dateadd to reflect your needs.
+Sample query to retrieve the count of alerts, change the dateadd, severity and priority to reflect your needs.

 DECLARE @From DATETIME =DateAdd(Day,-30,GetDate()), @To DATETIME = GetDate() exec Microsoft_SystemCenter_DataWarehouse_Report_Library_AlertReportDataGet_V3 @LanguageCode=N'ENU',